gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 title: Creating and Publishing a Node.js Module in GitHub and NPM Registries
 ---

+# Creating and Publishing a Node.js Module in GitHub and NPM Registries

 Creating a node module and publishing it to npm is a fairly straightforward process.
 Haven't done it yet?
 Not sure what I'm talking about?
 Here's a quick tutorial to speed you along.